yws-coder123/trae-memory-bank/README.md

 **Q: Does this slow down my workflow?**
 A: The opposite!
 After initial setup, you'll save time by not having to repeatedly explain your project.

+**Q: How does the creative phase system work?**
+A: For complex tasks (Level 3-4), the system enforces dedicated thinking space for design decisions before implementation begins.
+This follows principles similar to Anthropic's "Think Tool" concept, ensuring thorough exploration of options before coding starts.

 ## Detailed Documentation

 For more detailed information about the Memory Bank System:

 - [Complete Architecture](./docs/architecture.md) - Comprehensive technical details
-- [Optimization Journey](./docs/optimization-journey.md) - How the system evolved through 6 iterations
+- [Optimization Journey](./docs/optimization-journey.md) - How the system evolved through 8 iterations
+- [Creative Phase Examples](./.cursor/rules/Extended%20Details/creative-phase-examples.mdc) - Examples of different creative phase types

 ## Join the Memory Revolution